Energetic Analysis of Emerging Quantum Communication Protocols: Energy cost of multipartite protocols

 These studies show that the energy required to create and share GHZ states grows exponentially with the number of parties.
 Small scale networks can benefit from GHZ-based protocols.
 Nonetheless, for large number of users, more efficient schemes for GHZ-state creation need to be developed to reasonably envision quantum networks based on multipartite entanglement. \\

-The energy consumption required to create 1 Gbit of secret key using the CV-CKA protocol of~\cite{ottaviani_modular_2019} as a function of distance is shown in Figure \ref{fig:CVCKA} for different numbers of parties.
+The energy consumption required to create 1 Gbit of secret key using the CV-CKA protocol of~\cite{ottaviani_modular_2019} as a function of distance is shown in Figure \ref{fig:cvcka} for different numbers of parties.
 Regarding the comparison between continuous and discrete variables, the energy consumption of the CV-CKA protocol is three orders of magnitude lower than its DV-counterpart, but with major limitations on the achievable distance since this energetic advantage is valid only over a few hundred meters \cite{ottaviani_modular_2019}.
-This is therefore a solution to be considered for a few users within building-scale distances, compared to other DV-CKA protocols presented in previous sections. \\
+This is therefore a solution to be considered for a few users within building-scale distances, compared to the DV-CKA protocols presented in previous sections.

-Figure \ref{fig:CVNet} shows the energy consumption required to create 1 Gbit of secret key using the nCV-QKD protocol for diverse numbers of users $n$, all of them separated by the same distance.
-A similar energy consumption with respect to the CV-CKA approach is observed with a noticeable improvement in terms of achievable distances.
+Figure \ref{fig:cvcka} also shows the energy consumption required to create 1 Gbit of secret key using the nCV-QKD protocol for diverse numbers of users $n$, all of them separated by the same distance.
+A similar energy consumption with respect to the CV-CKA approach is observed with a noticeable improvement in terms of achievable distances (see inset).
+However, at the scale of few hundred meters, the CV-CKA approach performs better than nCV-QKD, hinting that such protocols could prove useful in access networks or buildings.
 Both techniques employ vastly different classical post-processing (in particular, the DSP), such that adding those contributions could modify the results of this simulation.